IsaHu-dev/Calorie-Mind/README.md

   to the main menu silently if users entered non-integer values, such as decimals, letters, or special characters.

 All bugs are presently fixed.

+## Code Style and Readability

+- Format code with Black Python Formatter to maintain consistent code style and readability.

 ## Validator Testing